-I’ve talked quite a bit before about web conference presentations, PowerPoint presentations, and even PowerPoint presentations for your web conferences.
+I’ve talked quite a bit before about web conferencing and your PowerPoint presentations.
 We’ve looked at “Zen” presentations, using black slides, telling stories, and of course, the “Less is More” rule.

 Well, I’d like to add to that illustrious list today with the help of a .pdf “ReThink!”
 PowerPoint presentation by Oliver Adria.
 The link puts you at the beginning of his slideshow that demonstrates as it explains a newer, more interesting kind of presentation.
 And following the eternal, Less is More, there are 76 .pdf pages, but they comprise at most 30 “slides.”